Larry Little

-Larry Chatmon Little (born November 2, 1945) is an American former professional football player who was an offensive guard in the National Football League (NFL).
-He played college football at Bethune–Cookman University in Daytona Beach, Florida.
+Larry Chatmon Little (born November 2, 1945) is an American former professional football player who was a guard in the American Football League (AFL) and the National Football League (NFL).
+He played college football for the Bethune–Cookman Wildcats.
 He signed with the San Diego Chargers as an undrafted free agent in 1967.
-After two years in San Diego, he was then traded to the Miami Dolphins where he played for the rest of his career, establishing himself as one of the best offensive guards in the NFL.
+After two years in San Diego, he was then traded to the Miami Dolphins where he played for the rest of his career, establishing himself as one of the best guards in the NFL.

-Little was a five-time Pro Bowl selection, and a seven-time first- or second-team all-pro.
-He was part of a dominant Miami Dolphins offensive line which included Hall of Fame center Jim Langer and opposite offensive guard Bob Kuechenberg, that was instrumental in the Miami Dolphins winning Super Bowl VII during their perfect season in 1972, and Super Bowl VIII the following year.
+Little was a five-time Pro Bowl selection, and a seven-time All-Pro selection.
+He was the starting right guard of a dominant Dolphins offensive line which included Hall of Fame center Jim Langer and left guard Bob Kuechenberg, that was instrumental in the Dolphins winning Super Bowl VII during their perfect season in 1972, and Super Bowl VIII the following year.
 He was elected to the NFL 1970s All-Decade Team, a member of the Miami Dolphins Honor Roll, and was elected to the Pro Football Hall of Fame in 1993.

+Early life

+Little was born in Groveland, Georgia, on November 2, 1945, the second of six children.
+The family moved to Florida and he grew up in the Overtown neighborhood in Miami.
+His mother was his greatest influence.
+As a child, his favorite team was the Baltimore Colts.
+He attended Booker T. Washington Senior High School in Miami, where he played football as a two-way lineman, starting in his junior and senior years.

+He has been inducted into the Booker T. Washington High School Hall of Fame.
+In 2007, Little was named by the Florida High School Athletic Association to its Team of the Century, to celebrate 100 years of high school football in Florida.
+In 2016, as part of its Hometown Hall of Fame program, the Pro Football Hall of Fame honored Little with a plaque presented to Booker T. Washington.
+In 2023, he was inducted into the Florida High School Athletic Association Hall of Fame.